heroku/heroku-buildpack-ci-postgresql/README.md

 to use a different major (e.g., "10" or "9.6") version.
 This feature is experimental and subject to change.

+## PostgreSQL fsync

+If you want to turn off fsync during your test, you can set `HEROKU_CI_POSTGRES_FSYNC_OFF` in your [app.json env](https://devcenter.heroku.com/articles/heroku-ci#setting-environment-variables-the-env-key) section.

 ## Releasing a new version

 Follow the [playbook](https://github.com/heroku/engineering-docs/blob/master/components/heroku-buildpack-ci-postgresql/update-version.md).